zerotier/docs/docs/rules.md

       and tand clearance 0
     ;

-Initially members will be assigned a default classification of 0 (“no”).
+Initially members will be assigned a default classification of 0 ("no").
 These can freely communicate since the bitwise OR of their *classified* tags will be zero.
 Neither member possesses a classification requirement.